 Customer churn rate is a big ol’ deal.

 As promised, we are getting to the good part.

 OK, so maybe this doesn’t elicit as much excitement as listening to your favorite jam on a patio during a warm, summer Friday night, but I can tell you it will at least lead to a better night’s sleep.

 No longer can you say, “Churn is churn.
 Does it really matter why the customer or subscriber is no longer paying me?
 Let’s just fix it all and be done.”

 Why your customer or subscriber leaves is as important as understanding why they stay.
 Again, let’s compare it to getting treatment for an illness.
 Why you are sick will determine what you are treated with.
 So, what’s the proper course of treatment for your customer churn rate illness?
 Let's start with the basics.

-Voluntary churn is when a customer does something specifically to cancel their subscription to your SaaS service, membership site, or other types of subscription-based business.
+Voluntary churn is when a customer does something specifically to cancel their subscription to your SaaS service, membership site, or other types of subscription-business model.

 There are different ways that SaaS businesses can reduce voluntary churn – for example, improving their onboarding process.
-Satisfying your customers is one of the best ways to reduce voluntary churn.
+Satisfying your customers is one of the best metric to reduce voluntary churn.